alonravid1/comp_bio_ex2/README.md

 when running it it will decode the message in the enc.txt file, using the dict.txt, Letter_Freq.txt and Letter2_freq.txt which needs to be in the same directory as the executable file.

 All three algorithms are detailed in the report, as well as the parameters which I found to be optimal for running them on the encoded message, as well as on several other test.
+Upon finishing decoding a message, the program will create two files named perm.txt and plain.txt, in which the permutation used to encode the message and the decoded message will be written respectively.